archfrog/KioskForge/README.md

 Alternatively, you can supply the path of the kiosk file on the command-line if starting KioskForge from a console window.

 ### Creating a new kiosk file from scratch
-To create a new, blank `.kiosk` file, make a copy of `Template.kiosk` found in `C:\Program Files\KioskForge`.
+To create a new, blank `.kiosk` file, use the `New` right-click context menu in Windows Explorer.

-**NOTE:** I am planning on adding a `KioskForge file` template to the `New` menu in Windows Explorer so that you can simply right-click your Desktop, select `new` and then `KioskForge file` to create a new, self-documenting `.kiosk` file.

 ### Configuring the Kiosk
 To configure your kiosk, edit it using your favorite editor such as `Notepad`.
+You can right-click the file and select `Edit`.

 **NOTE:** You *cannot* use Microsoft Word or similar word processing software to edit the `.kiosk` file.